CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-04-Scale-the-application-and-Validate-HA.md

 ## Summary

 In this exercise, you have increased service instances and configured horizontal autoscaling for AKS pods.
 Also, you have configured and tested CosmosDB Autoscale.

+### You have successfully completed the lab.
+Click on the Next button.